Maheshmuddunuru/Analysis-and-Prediction-of-Deleted-questions-in-Stack-Overflow/README.md

 for information.
 CQA systems should leverage the collective intelligence of the entire online community to maximize their effectiveness, which will be impossible without appropriate technology support that facilitates collaboration.
-Stack Overflow is the largest Community-based Question Answering (CQA) site for software developers with over 17 million active users 22M question and 33M answers\footnote{\url{https://stackoverflow.com/}}.
+[Stack Overflow](https://stackoverflow.com/) is the largest Community-based Question Answering (CQA) site for software developers with over 17 million active users 22M question and 33M answers.
 Stack Overflow provides programmers with a forum for asking and answering programming-related questions.
 The Stack Overflow site has explicit and detailed guidelines for posting questions and an active